 We maintain complete editorial independence and do not accept payment for product reviews.
 Our writers have full control over their content, ensuring that products are selected based solely on the needs of our readers.
 While we may earn commissions or other compensation from links on our website, this never affects our product choices.
 These links enable us to continue offering valuable consumer advice, without compromising the integrity of our reviews.

-William Lobley is the Editor for What's The Best.
+William Lobley is the Editor for What's The Best and resident Black Friday bargain hunter.
 Here, he oversees, curates and researches listicles and reviews as many products as his home office can handle.

 He has spent nearly five years writing about tech, audio, outdoors and fitness and has reviewed everything from smartphones to ice baths.
 In addition, he's well-versed in sniffing out the best deals and savings the internet offers.